 Plaster of paris gets warm while it is setting.
 This is normal and may make the process uncomfortable.
-Don't worry, it won't burn you.
+It won't burn you though.
 The plaster takes about five minutes to set and the technician then removes it.
 They make a perspex mask from this mould.

 The mask fits snugly to your face and neck and has holes cut for your eyes, nose and mouth.
 It is ready to wear at your next visit.

-The photo above shows how a mould is fixed to the radiotherapy table while you are having treatment.
+The photo above shows how the mould fixes to the radiotherapy table while you are having treatment.
 It may feel strange and claustrophobic at first.
 You may need to wear it for between 15 to 45 minutes.
 Let the staff in the department know if you feel worried or anxious.
 They can make suggestions about what may help you to relax.

-If you are having a mould for radiotherapy treatment to your arm or a leg, the same process will be used as for a face mask.
+If you are having a mould for radiotherapy treatment to your arm or a leg, you have the same process as for a face mask.
 The mould room may also need to make a personalised leg or arm rest for you, as well as the mould.

 Question about cancer?
 Contact our information nurse team